-A number of local funeral homes make use of outside state crematories in Pennsylvania, sometimes they even hire a third-party in delivering the deceased to the crematory.
-We at Hopler & Eschbach Funeral Home prefer using the City Cremations in Binghamton, where we can fully observe the process and make sure that the best standard operating procedures are done.
-We do not entrust your loved ones to third-party transport, and we personally deliver the deceased to the crematory.
-We also fully guarantee that we will assist you in every step of the way to ensure everything is done smoothly.
+Several local funeral homes use out of state crematories in Pennsylvania, sometimes even using a third party transfer service to deliver the deceased to the crematory.
+We use Twin Tiers Cremation Services so we can observe the process and assure they adhere to the best standards of operating procedures.
+We also personally deliver the deceased to the crematory.
+We do not entrust your loved one to third party transportation services.
+Our promise to you is that we personally participate in every step of the process to ensure everything is done properly.

 The staff at Hopler & Eschbach Funeral Home are experts on cremation and will gladly answer any question you have pertaining to cremation.
 A few common questions are listed below: